asenarana/Glitch/REFERENCE.md

 __rot:__ desired rotation to set to the object

 Sets the rotation of the camera object as euler angles.

+# Capture Script
+### public void Capture(string name);
+__name:__ desired name of the file to be saved Captures and saves the view of the camera object the script is attached to as a PNG file with RGB24 format.

 # Death Script
 ### public void Die();